 Sandy and BJ also collaborated on a decorated chair.

-Her paintings, while limited in number, have been used for a CD cover and web site logo.
-Her photographs have been used on various web sites and on CD artwork.
+Her paintings, while limited in number, have been used for a CD cover and website logo.
+Her photographs have been used on various websites and on CD artwork.

 |